 2025 Conference on the Economics of Crime and Justice

-The 6th annual Conference on the Economics of Crime and Justice, co-hosted by the Becker Friedman Institute at the University of Chicago and London School of Economics, will be held on May 8-9, 2025 in Chicago, Illinois.
-We aim to assemble scholars from around the world to discuss recent work on issues involving the economics of crime and the criminal justice system.
+The 6th annual Conference on the Economics of Crime and Justice, co-hosted by the Becker Friedman Institute at the University of Chicago and London School of Economics, was held on May 8-9, 2025 in Chicago, Illinois.
+This conference aimed to assemble scholars from around the world to discuss recent work on issues involving the economics of crime and the criminal justice system.

 Agenda